Why you should always buy Reddit downvotes with your upvotesMrContent

 - Consider getting a “top comment”.
 It shapes the opinion of others as soon as they enter the comment section.
 They take it as the most popular opinion and therefore most probably true (argumentum ad populum).
 Basically, add to cart a comment and however many upvotes you consider necessary for it.
 If it will be the first comment posted in the thread, anchoring should play its role as well.
-Of course, more comments will have an even greater impact, but their effect starts to plateau after the forth.
+Of course, more comments will have an even greater impact, but their effect starts to plateau after the fourth.
 One should always be the minimum.
-But getting more than four root comments per thread – in our experience – doesn’t seem to be more effective than getting just 4; after this point it just becomes money spent, and nothing else.
+But getting more than four root comments per thread – in our experience – doesn’t seem to be more effective than getting just 4; after this point, it just becomes money spent, and nothing else.
 It’s best to have a few comments, but upvoted, instead of many comments at the bottom of the comment section.

 Here’s what we’ll do in return:

 - We’ll upvote your thread alright, but we’ll also downvote “the competition”.
 This is represented initially by other threads rising fast in popularity in the targeted subreddit.
 This way, we achieve four things:

 - Your thread will be the most visible in the /new tab.

 - Your thread will be on the pole position in the /rising tab.

 - When comparing it subconsciously with other threads, redditors will suffer from the successive contrast effect (another bias that works for us), which leads them to see the content as better than it actually is.

 - If you bought enough downvotes, we won’t stop there.
 As soon as the thread reaches the top 30 position in the /hot tab, we’ll redefine “competition” as being the threads that are in front of yours there, and we’ll downvote them.
 This will make your thread rise extremely fast to the top because of how Reddit’s algorithm works for that tab (interestingly, they actually track the u/d ratio in the last hour, and not since the inception of the threads).

 - Your thread will get a lot more “natural” upvotes.
 It won’t rise in rank only because of our upvotes.